Introduction to embedded systems

-what are the major Application Areas of Embedded Systems?.
+How embedded systems are used for different applications?
 Before understanding the applications of embedded systems, lets see what are the embedded systems?
 How they are designed?
 What components are involved in making an embedded system.
 Embedded system is an application specific electronic sub-system which is totally encapsulated by the most system it belongs to.

 the most systems can range from household appliances, home automation, consumer electronics, ATMs, network routers, automobiles, aircrafts, etc.